DataIntellectTech/TorQ/docs/Overview.md

 <a name="TorQ?"></a>

-What is AquaQ TorQ?
+What is Data Intellect TorQ?
 -------------------

-AquaQ TorQ is a framework which forms the basis of a production kdb+ system by implementing some core functionality and utilities on top of kdb+, allowing developers to concentrate on the application business logic.
+Data Intellect TorQ is a framework which forms the basis of a production kdb+ system by implementing some core functionality and utilities on top of kdb+, allowing developers to concentrate on the application business logic.
 We have incorporated as many best practices as possible, with